yunshengtian/Assemble-Them-All/README.md

 **News**:

-- `translation.json` is no longer required for your assembly assets as long as the meshes are already in assembled states (03/2024).
+- Easier input preparation for your custom assemblies: `translation.json` is no longer required for your assembly assets as long as the meshes are already in assembled states, and file names can be arbitrary (do not have to be integer anymore) (03/2024).

 - We provide instructions [here](https://github.com/yunshengtian/Assemble-Them-All#custom-assembly-usage) for applying the algorithm on your custom meshes (03/2023).